Chapter 17.46

 It is the intent of this chapter to:

-A. Provide common application procedures, permit review, and decisionmaking processes for commercial, mixed use, multifamily, and cottage housing developments.
+A. Provide common application procedures, permit review, and decisionmaking processes for commercial, mixed use, and multifamily developments.

-B. Combine Port Townsend’s multiple review processes into a single chapter for multifamily projects, cottage housing projects (R-I, R-II, and R-III districts) and for development within the commercial (C-I, C-II, C-II(H)), mixed use (C-I/MU and C-II/MU) zoning districts.
+B. Combine Port Townsend’s multiple review processes into a single chapter for multifamily projects, and for development within the commercial (C-I, C-II, C-II(H)), mixed use (C-I/MU and C-II/MU) zoning districts.
 This does not include development that is otherwise subject to the historic design review process in Chapter 17.30 PTMC, Historic Preservation Code.

 C. Encourage high quality design.